JumpTheShark/JS_MiMiC_Architecture/README.md

 ##### Outsource data request

 When there is a need to get something from outside the module task's logic, the request mechanism is used.
-As it was told, there is two ways of how to request some data based on synchronization choice.
+As it was told, there are two ways of how to request some data based on synchronization choice.

 If we want to get the data **synchronously**: